ghostminator/Nomenclature/README.md

 Installation

-Install .EXE file and RUN, EASY-PEASY.
+Install .exe file and RUN, EASY-PEASY.

 USAGE

 Generates an Endless Amounts of Unique names for usage in codes with a compact sticky note disign for people who struggle to come up with names while coding.